Arsène Tchakarian: Post-war

 In 1950, Arsène Tchakarian moved to the Parisian suburb of Vitry-sur-Seine, where he lived until his death in 2018.
 Tchakarian was granted French citizenship in 1958.

 Tchakarian became a respected historian in the decades following World War II.
 His writings focused on the Armenian genocide and French history.
 Tchakarian campaigned for the international recognition of the Armenian Genocide, from which he and his family had fled as refugees.
 He visited schools and universities to speak about his experiences during the genocide in the Ottoman Empire and the Nazi German occupation of France.
 Additionally, Tchakarian authored several memoirs.

 The French newspaper Le Figaro quoted Tchakarian as saying, "I'm sort of the last of the Mohicans, as they say," as he noted that he was one of the last surviving members of the FTP-MOI and the resistance.

 In 2012, French President Nicolas Sarkozy awarded him the Legion of Honor.
-Most recently, Tchakarian attended a ceremony in commoration of the French Resistance on 18 June 2018.
+Most recently, Tchakarian attended a ceremony in commemoration of the French Resistance on 18 June 2018.

 Arsène Tchakarian, the last surviving member of the Manouchian Group, died at the Hôpital Paul-Brousse in Villejuif, France, on 4 August 2018, at the age of 101.
 In a Twitter post, French President Emmanuel Macron paid tribute to his time in the resistance and work as a historian, calling Tchakarian "a hero of the resistance and a tireless witness whose voice resounded with force until the end."